BeAnMo/spacetraders.el/README.md

 - `st-get`
 - `st-set` (can trigger other actions).

-Display certain into in the minibuffer:
+Display certain data in the minibuffer:
 - `st-query`